MukulRay1603/Rhythm-Vision-Game/README.md

 - Interactive feedback and UI overlays
 - Visualization of facial motion trajectories

-No additional ML models are used—just face detection and lightweight tracking.
+No additional ML models are used just face detection and lightweight tracking.

 ---